corrode/corrode.github.io/content/blog/hardening-rust/index.md

 My final rule is: **never rely on panic hooks for correctness.**
 They're purely for observability and graceful degradation; don't try to recover from logic errors as it is very hard to know the program's state at this point.

-## Release And Debug Builds Are Two Different Programs
+## Release and Debug Builds Are Two Different Programs

 One of the most dangerous assumptions in Rust development is that debug and release builds are functionally equivalent.
 They're not.